Primordial non-Gaussianity with Angular correlation function: Integral constraint and validation for DES: Tests with non-Gaussian mocks

 In Section \ref{sec:ic}, we presented the integral constraint as one of the key elements that need to be included in the theory.
 In this section, we show its effect in the simulations with non-Gaussian initial conditions.

 In Figure \ref{fig:IC_nbody1}, we compute the integral constraint, as presented in Eq.(\ref{eq:ic_thetamax}), for the \goliat simulations but changing the limit angular separation, $\theta_{\rm lim}$, truncating the sum.
-We use this to test the need of considering the full volume of the survey when computing the integral constraint.
-As described in subsection \ref{ssec:goliat}, the maximum circular semi-aperture of the $\goliat$ simulation mask is about 11.2 degrees, implying that the maximum allowed angular separation is about $\theta_{\rm lim}\sim22$ degrees (vertical gray dotted line in Figure \ref{fig:IC_nbody1}).
+We use this to test the need to consider the full volume of the survey when computing the integral constraint.
+As described in subsection \ref{ssec:goliat}, the maximum circular semi-aperture of the $\goliat$ simulation mask is about 11.2 degrees, implying that the maximum allowed angular separation is about $\theta_{\rm lim}\sim22$ degrees (vertical grey dotted line in Figure \ref{fig:IC_nbody1}).

 As expected, given the discussion in Section \ref{sec:ic}, the integral constraint reaches its value when it is summed up to the maximum angular separation allowed for the simulation mask to consider the whole survey volume.
 In other words, even though we can compare the theory and the data up to some maximum angular separation $\theta_{\rm max}$, we still need the random-random correlation up to the limit scale of the simulation ($\theta_{\rm lim}\sim 22$ deg).
 We see that the integral constraint's value does not converge earlier than that.
 We repeat this conclusion for the ICE-COLA simulations, where the measurements are made up to $\theta_{\rm max}=20$ degrees, but the integral constraint is obtained from random-random pairs measured up to $\theta_{\rm lim}\sim 88$ degrees.